Doctor of Nursing Practice

-Demonstrate the appropriate and ethical use of information technology and research methods to improve practice and the practice environment.
+- Demonstrate the appropriate and ethical use of information technology and research methods to improve practice and the practice environment.

-The Doctor of Nursing Practice degree requires Registered Nurses who graduated with an advanced practice focus in their master’s programs to complete a minimum of 38 credits, depending on prior course/clinical work taken at the master’s level.
+The Doctor of Nursing Practice degree requires Registered Nurses who graduated with a clinical focus in their master’s programs to complete a minimum of 38 credits, depending on prior course/clinical work taken at the master’s level.
 All DNP students must satisfy a minimum of 1,000 supervised clock hours of practice experiences to demonstrate attainment of the doctoral level competencies.
-Students may receive credit for up to 640 clock hours from their master’s educational program; each applicant’s supervised clock hours of practicum experiences from their master’s programs are assessed individually.
-Registered Nurses without an advanced practice clinical focus to their master’s degree must complete the necessary coursework to obtain a post-master’s certificate in a clinical area and pass their respective certification exam, in addition to completing the 38 credits of DNP coursework.
+Students may receive credit for up to 640 clock hours from their master’s educational program; each applicant’s supervised clock hours of practicum experiences from their master’s programs are validated as part of the admission process.
+DNP applicants without a clinical focus in their master’s program must complete the necessary coursework to obtain a post-master’s certificate in a clinical area and pass their respective certification exam, in addition to completing the 38 credits of DNP coursework.

-See the graduate catalog listing for general university requirements and program-specific admissions requirements.
+See the graduate catalog listing for general university requirements and program-specific admissions requirements .
 Follow the steps on the Graduate Admissions website to apply for admission.
-Prospective DNP students will need a Validation Form for Clinical hours in their MSN programs.
+All applicants must submit a Validation Form for clinical hours completed in their respective MSN programs.

-- Curriculum emphasizes advocacy, clinical leadership, information systems and patient care technologies and more
+- Curriculum emphasizes advocacy, clinical leadership, population health, patient care technologies and more

 - First school in Michigan to offer a Doctor of Nursing Practice (DNP) program

-- Flexible: Full-time working nurses can complete the program by following a part-time plan of study
+- Flexible: Full-time working nurses can complete the program by following a full-time or part-time plan of study

-- Leadership experiences: Curriculum includes trip to Capitol Hill in Washington D.C. or Lansing, MI and other courses emphasize leadership, clinical prevention and translational research
+- The health care policy experience includes a trip to Capitol Hill in Washington D.C. or Lansing, MI and other courses emphasize leadership, clinical prevention and translational research